© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 5. Consider any top ethical values that might be prized by stakeholders.

-For example, consider expectations of employees, clients/customers, suppliers, funders, members of the local community, etc.
+For example, consider the expectations of employees, clients/customers, suppliers, funders, members of the local community, etc.

 6. Collect from the above steps, the top five to ten ethical values which are high priorities in your organization (see item #7 below for examples).